LangStream/documentation/installation/docker.md

 ### Connect to the docker application using a Web interface

-By default the CLI start a web interface that you can use to test your application.
+By default the CLI starts a web interface that you can use to test your application.
 The web interface is available at [http://localhost:8092/](http://localhost:8092/).
-This interfaces shows:
+This interface displays:

 * the application logs
-* a chatbot like interface to interact with the gateways
+* a chatbot-like interface to interact with the gateways
 * a diagram of the application pipelines
 * the JSON description of the application, both the logical and the physical description (execution plan)